 Their outsourcing plans resumed in 2013 when they delegated page design and production to the Philippines.

-Air Canada is the largest airline and flag carrier of the country.
+Air Canada, Canada’s official flag carrier, is the largest airline in the country.
 Despite their status, the company still chose to do offshore outsourcing in several countries.